 The Sagrada Familia church is considered to be the best example of Modernist architecture designed by the legendary architect Antoni Gaudí.
 Every day, thousands of tourists flock to this peculiar and not yet finished temple.

 The construction of the structure began in 1882.
 It was designed initially in a Neo-Gothic style.
-A year later it was commissioned to the Spanish Catalan architect Antoni Gaudí, who redesigned it entirely.
-He drafted a remarkable and original basilica that was to have 18 towers.
-However, he died before he could complete this chef d’oeuvre, having only built one of the church’s towers.
+A year later, it was commissioned to the Spanish Catalan architect Antoni Gaudí, who redesigned it entirely.
+He drafted a remarkable and original church that was meant to have 18 towers.
+However, he died before he could complete this chef d’oeuvre, having only completed one tower.

-Although it isn’t completed, the Sagrada Família is an impressive temple packed with religious symbolism.
+Although it's not yet completed, the Sagrada Familia is an impressive temple packed with religious symbolism.
 These are some of its most splendid components:

 Currently, eight of the eighteen towers have been completed.
-Gaudí had planned for 12 of them to be built in memory of the Disciples, four to commemorate the Evangelists, one in memory of Mary, mother of Jesus and another in dedicated to Jesus Christ.
+Gaudí had planned for 12 of them to be built in memory of the Disciples, four to commemorate the Evangelists, one in memory of Mary, and another dedicated to Jesus.
 Each tower’s height will depend on the religious hierarchy they represent.